 Go where the students are

 Once the concept has been created, it’s all about getting it out to the right people in the right place.
 Being on campus is one of the best ways to raise your profile, with 95% of students stating in a survey by RateMyPlacement that it’s beneficial to meet employers on campus.
 Let’s run through a few of the key ways you can do this.

 Hire Brand Managers

-They acted as micro-influencers on their university campuses and pushed the message in places that we didn’t have access to, such as Facebook groups and across their own personal networks.
+They acted as micro-influencers on their university campuses and pushed the message in places that we didn’t have access to, including Facebook groups and their own personal networks.
 Between them they delivered a huge 6,326 clicks to the competition, providing huge exposure for our client and the campaign.

 Run an event on campus

 Running an event on campus will make a big impact.
 In a recent survey by RateMyPlacement, almost half of 1,000 students surveyed said an outdoor installation such as a pop-up stand would attract them to an employer on campus.